 However, it’s important to note that every tool has its array of advantages and disadvantages, including leaf blowers.

-Luckily, we’ve outlined some of the basic pros and cons for you below:
+Fortunately, we’ve outlined some of the basic pros and cons for you below:

 - Pro: Leaf Blowers are Time Savers: As we mentioned before, rakes offer users a more precise means of gathering leaves, but it certainly will take time to complete the job.
 On the other hand, leaf blowers are quick to use and will save you time in the long run.

 - Con: They are Costly: Like any piece of machinery, leaf blowers are known to run a high price tag for reputable models.
 Depending on the brand and size you need, leaf blowers can range anywhere from $250 to over $500.
-Small to midsize models average less than $350 but are more expansive than cordless blowers.
+Small to midsize models average less than $350 but are more expensive than cordless blowers.
 Of course, you can always find leaf blower options that are less and $100, but you’ll have to consider its integrity for such a low price.

 - Pro: Leaf Blowers Provide Versatility: Leaf blowers can be used on more than just leaves.
 With the right make and model, many homeowners like to use their blowers for snow and even grass clippings.
 Keep in mind, snow that is heavy and icy will be difficult to blow away, but many leaf blowers can manage snow that is light, powdery, and only an inch or so deep.